Qualify Your Prospects Better By Using the CHAMP Framework

 CHAMP stands for Challenges, Authority, Money, and Prioritisation

-The Components of CHAMP Framework
+The Components of the CHAMP Framework

 Challenges: What are the challenges the prospect is facing at the moment?